 DORIA Brass Satellite Flush Mount

-Materials: Polished brass.
-Brass rods and globes.
-Satin black painted aluminium.
-Bakelite sockets.
+Materials: Polished brass parts.
+Thin brass rods and globes or balls.
+Satin black painted aluminium round ceiling mount.
+3 Bakelite E27 sockets.

 Height: 40 cm / 15.74”